• Skip to primary navigation

 • Fold the bottom portion over the filling and smooth it over the filling to shape the spring roll.
 Then fold the left and right sides up against the filling and smooth over.
 Then roll upwards until sealed.

-• If you are cutting the wrappers like I did in the video, then place wrapper in a triangle with the point facing to the top.
+• If you are cutting the wrappers as I did in the video, then place the wrapper in a triangle with the point facing to the top.
 Dip your finger in the egg wash and paint the top of the wrapper at the tip.
-Add a heaping tablespoon of filling into the center of the wrapper, towards the bottom, and spread to about 4 in width.
+Add a heaping tablespoon of filling into the center of the wrapper, towards the bottom, and spread to about 4 inch width.
 Fold the sides over and tightly roll to the top.

-• Once you have all your spring rolls done, heat oil in a fryer or large pot to 350 degrees.
-Add spring rolls carefully, but don't overcrowd pan.
-Carefully flip each spring roll to fry all sides until outside is golden brown.
+• Once you have all your spring rolls done, heat oil in a fryer or large pot to 350 degrees F. Add spring rolls carefully, but don't overcrowd pan.
+Carefully flip each spring roll to fry all sides until the outside is golden brown.

 • If frying in batches, keep spring rolls warm on a baking sheet in the oven at 200 degrees.
 When ready to eat, serve with a side of sweet chili dipping sauce.